jdonaldson/Parsnip.tmbundle/README.md

 	Copyright (c) 2011, Some Guy.
 Redistribution and use in source and binary forms, with or without modification, are permitted provided that the following conditions are met.

 First, we add a small snippet at the top of the line.
-The command "fmt 72" is applied to the string, which attempts to insert hard line breaks at 72 character intervals:
+The parscript must be the only characters on the line.
+In this case, the command "fmt 72" is applied to the string, which attempts to insert hard line breaks at 72 character intervals:

 	>/fmt 72/
 	Copyright (c) 2011, Some guy.
 Redistribution and use in source and binary forms, with or without modification, are permitted provided that the following conditions are met.